khalilpan/iOS-NewsApp/README.md

 **APICaller**

-I created the singleton "APICaller" just to perform API Calls.
+I created the singleton "APICaller" just to perform API Calls and created a consolidated function to run all get calls for Articles.

 **MVVM Architecture**